SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/about-softuni/about-the-book.md

 ## The Book to Help Teachers

-If you are a **teacher in programming**, informatics or IT, or you want **to teach programming**, this book gives you more than well-structured teaching material with many examples and tasks. **Free**, additionally to the book you receive quality educational content for teaching in school, in **Bulgarian**, according to the school requirements:
+If you are a **teacher in programming**, informatics or IT, or you want **to teach programming**, this book gives you more than well-structured teaching material with many examples and tasks. **Free**, additionally to the book you get quality educational content for teaching in school, in **Bulgarian**, according to the school requirements:

 * **Presentations** \(PowerPoint slides\) for each studied topic, compliant to the 45-minute classes in schools – free.
 * Well-developed home and classroom **exercises** with detailed requirements and exemplary input and output – free.